ezzra/allZeit/README.md

 ## Automatisation

-You can just set up a cronjob to regularly run the tool and download all new articles
+You can just set up a cronjob to regularly run the tool and download all new articles.

 ```
 $ crontab -l